 We don’t expect visitors to contribute anything to the financial support of our parish or our programs.

 Our children worship with us.
 If you have young children, they are welcome here, too.
-If you need to step to the back of the Church with your child for any reason, you are not disturbing us.
+If you need to step to the back of the Church our out into the hallway with your child for any reason, you are not disturbing us.
 We expect Christian children to be raised in the Church and to do that, they have to be in the Church.

 We currently meet upstairs.
 Although we do not currently have an accessible place to worship, we have had visitors with wheelchairs worship with us, through the assistance of our parishioners.
 If you need any assistance at all, please let us know; we are here to be of service to you.